Gondar, Ethiopia - Things to Do in Gondar

 Where to Stay

-Piazza Area (near Royal Enclosure)
+Piazza area (central, near Royal Enclosure)

-Airport Road (modern hotels)
+Airport Road (modern hotels, easy transport)

 Food & Dining